YonSci/gdp-nowcasting-ml/_episodes/03-exploratory-data-analysis.md

 - It creates a matrix of plots showing the relationship between each pair of variables in a dataset.

-    - **Diagonals: Often display univariate distributions (e.g., histograms, kernel density estimates) of each variable.
+    - **Diagonals**: Often display univariate distributions (e.g., histograms, kernel density estimates) of each variable.

     - **Off-Diagonals**: Show scatter plots of one variable against another.